Also known as: Nasal tumor, Angiofibroma - juvenile, Benign nasal tumor, Juvenile nasal angiofibroma or JNA

 Biopsy is generally not recommended due to the high risk of bleeding.

-Treatment is required if the angiofibroma is growing larger, blocking the airways, or causing repeated nosebleeds.
-In some cases, no treatment is necessary.
+You will need treatment if the angiofibroma is growing larger, blocking the airways, or causing repeated nosebleeds.
+In some cases, no treatment is needed.

 Although not cancerous, angiofibromas may continue to grow.
 Some may disappear on their own.